-Because companies often have a confused view of their digital strategy it is often useful to bring some order to the chaos with a SWOT analysis.
+Because companies often have a confused view of their digital strategy it is often useful to bring some order to the chaos with a digital SWOT analysis.

 With the information falling into these two broad categories, it makes sense to write a SWOT analysis.

-What is SWOT analysis?
+What is a digital SWOT analysis?

 Of course where I broke things down into two areas (positives and negatives), SWOT splits things four ways.

 The kind of things that will fall into each quadrant will vary.
-However, lets look at what a typical online SWOT analysis might look like.
+But, lets look at what a typical online SWOT analysis might look like.
 We will use our fictional law firm as an example.

-The near universal agreement within the company that there is a problem with the website and it needs sorting.
+- The near universal agreement within the company that there is a problem with the website and it needs sorting.

-The lack of budgetary constraints.
+- The lack of budgetary constraints.

-The fact there is an existing web team already in place.
+- The fact there is an existing web team already in place.

 As with strengths, weaknesses are internal characteristics of the company.
 Wolfram and Harts weaknesses include:

-An aesthetically bland website that does nothing to make itself memorable.
+- A bland website that does nothing to make itself memorable.

-The lack of a content specialist within the web team.
+- The lack of a content specialist within the web team.

-The conflict between various parties over the role of the website.
+- The conflict between various parties over the role of the website.

-The site's content is out-of-date, unfocused and makes it harder for users to complete their key tasks.
+- The site's content is out-of-date, unfocused, and makes it harder for users to complete their key tasks.

-Limitations over the type of content published for fear of the competition reading it or legal risks.
+- Limitations over the type of content published for fear of the competition reading it or legal risks.

 Opportunities are external factors that could have a positive impact on the company.
 We see the following opportunities for Wolfram & Hart:

-The poor websites across the entire sector.
+- The poor websites across the entire sector.

-That Wolfram & Harts primary sector (technology) are heavy users of online tools.
+- That Wolfram & Harts primary sector (technology) are heavy users of online tools.

 Threats consist of external factors that could undermine Wolfram & Harts online presence.
 These include:

-Analytics show a slow decline in traffic coming to the site.
+- Analytics show a slow decline in traffic coming to the site.

-Wolfram & Hart have slipped down search engine rankings for key terms.
+- Wolfram & Hart have slipped down search engine rankings for key terms.

-Although tracking is poor, it would appear that the percentage of visitors who turn into leads is on the decline.
+- Although tracking is poor, it would appear that the percentage of visitors who turn into leads is on the decline.

-New legislation on privacy has come into force and the current Wolfram & Hart site does not conform to them.
+- New legislation on privacy has come into force and the current Wolfram & Hart site does not conform to them.

-A well known legal offline publication has recently launched a blog.
+- A well known legal offline publication has recently launched a blog.
 This threatens to reduce the chance of Wolfram & Hart becoming the definitive source of online legal advice.

-Matching and converting
+Matching and converting your digital SWOT analysis

 We turned this into an opportunity by taking the following steps…

-We showed the highest price to users when they arrived on the site, allowing them to immediately see products and a price.
+- We showed the highest price to users when they arrived on the site, allowing them to immediately see products and a price.

-Once they enter a postcode and if the price is lower, we tell the user they have received a lower rate (making them happy).
+- Once they enter a postcode and if the price is lower, we tell the user they have received a lower rate (making them happy).

-Obviously, it is not always possible to change a weakness or threat into an opportunity.
+It is not always possible to change a weakness or threat into an opportunity.
 Where it is impossible, the alternative is to minimise its effect.

 Other examples would be the decline in conversion rates.
-There are a variety of ways to address this, however it has to begin by understanding the reason.
+There are a variety of ways to address this, but it has to begin by understanding the reason.
 The obvious starting point would be to do some usability testing.